-The validation and upgrading of the TSB to its current high standard has been made possible with the cooperation and support of the Australian Hydrographic Service and all Australian State and the Northern Territory mapping agencies.
+The validation and upgrading of the TSB to its current high standard has been made possible with the cooperation and support of the Australian Hydrographic Office and all Australian State and the Northern Territory mapping agencies.
 This support includes provision of both hard copy maps and charts, digital mapping and chart data, aerial photography, other coastal data and advice.
 As well, many maps produced by the Royal Australian Survey Corps were used in the development of AMSIS.

 The baseline and maritime boundaries produced by Geoscience Australia are developed in consultation with the Commonwealth Department of Foreign Affairs and Trade, and the Attorney-General's Department who also provide essential support and advice.